Gates Industrial (NYSE:GTES) Issues FY22 Earnings Guidance

-Gates Industrial (NYSE:GTES – Get Rating) issued an update on its FY22 earnings guidance on Friday morning.
-The company provided earnings per share guidance of $1.15-1.25 for the period, compared to the consensus earnings per share estimate of $1.21.
+Gates Industrial (NYSE:GTES – Get Rating) updated its FY22 earnings guidance on Friday.
+The company provided EPS guidance of $1.15-1.25 for the period, compared to the consensus EPS estimate of $1.21.
 The company issued revenue guidance of $3.68-3.79 billion, compared to the consensus revenue estimate of $3.62 billion.
 Gates Industrial also updated its FY 2022 guidance to $1.15-$1.25 EPS.

 Gates Industrial Corporation PLC designs and manufactures power transmission equipment.
 Its products serves harsh and hazardous industries such as agriculture, construction, manufacturing and energy, to everyday consumer applications such as printers, power washers, automatic doors and vacuum cleaners and virtually every form of transportation.